 Here’s a look at an example from Madewell:

 As you can see, the post is promoting a silk button-down cami.

 Since the shopping feature on stories is new, the post features additional text as a way to tell the users the post is clickable.

 If you tap on the button as instructed, you’ll be redirected to the brand’s website.
 From here, you’ll have an option to buy the product displayed in the story:

 Use this strategy if you’re running an ecommerce shop.

-As I said before, people need to see a product multiple times on social media before they decide to buy it.
+As we said before, people need to see a product multiple times on social media before they decide to buy it.
 Add shoppable stories to the list of ways to showcase your products.